Azeez Al-Shaair

-Azeez Al-Shaair (/ælˈʃaɪər/ al-SHIRE, Arabic: عزيز الشاعر, born August 4, 1997) is an American professional football linebacker for the Houston Texans of the National Football League (NFL).
-He played college football for the Florida Atlantic Owls, where he received the First-team All C-USA award in 2017.
+Azeez Al-Shaair (/ælˈʃaɪər/ al-SHIRE; عزيز الشاعر; born August 4, 1997) is an American professional football linebacker for the Houston Texans of the National Football League (NFL).
+He played college football for the Florida Atlantic Owls, where he received First-team All C-USA in 2017.

+Raised by parents who converted to Islam, his childhood was split between Saudi Arabia and Florida.
+Undrafted in the 2019 NFL draft, Al-Shaair signed with the San Francisco 49ers as an undrafted free agent.
+In 2024, the NFL suspended him for three games for a violent illegal hit on Jacksonville Jaguars quarterback Trevor Lawrence after the quarterback had already slid, warning him that his "continued disregard for NFL playing rules ... will not be tolerated."
+Al-Shaair is an advocate for Palestinian rights and has twice received fines for wearing pro-Palestine messages on his eye black in violation of NFL uniform and equipment rules.

 Early life

+Al-Shaair was born to James Tokley Jr. and Naadhirah Lennon on August 4, 1997, in Tampa, Florida.
+His parents converted to Islam, and the family adopted the surname Al-Shaair, an Arabic name meaning "The Poet".
+During his early childhood, he frequently moved back and forth between Tampa and Jeddah, Saudi Arabia, where his father worked as an English instructor.
+He lived exclusively in Saudi Arabia from ages four to six, during which time he was fully immersed in a traditional Islamic society.

-Al-Shaair was born in Tampa, Florida.
-As a young child, he moved back and forth between Tampa and Saudi Arabia, where his father worked as an English instructor, until his parents divorced.
-He lived in Section 8 and became homeless as a sophomore in high school after his home burned down.
-He commuted two hours by bus from a motel to Hillsborough High School, where he played football.
-As a senior, he made 126 tackles with 6.5 sacks, two interceptions, three forced fumbles and three fumble recoveries and also blocked six field goals and a blocked punt and was named first-team All-County.
+Following his parents' divorce when he was in the second grade, Al-Shaair, his mother, and his seven siblings returned from Saudi Arabia and settled back in Tampa in the United States.
+They lived in Section 8 housing.
+During his sophomore year of high school in 2012, an accidental kitchen fire destroyed the home of Al-Shaair and his family, so the family had to immediately check into an extended-stay motel.
+He commuted two hours by bus from his motel to Hillsborough High School, where he played football.
+As a senior, he made 126 tackles with 6.5 sacks, two interceptions, three forced fumbles and three fumble recoveries and also blocked six field goals and a punt and was named first-team All-County.
 Al-Shaair committed to play college football at Florida Atlantic University going into his senior year, but continued to go on recruiting visits in order to help feed his family.